- What is Cursillo?

 - Sunday breakfast served: 8:00 am

-Sponsors, spouses, siblings, parents, and children of candidates and team are asked NOT to server.
+Sponsors, spouses, siblings, parents, and children of candidates and team are asked NOT to serve.
 We want all participants to process the weekend without being reminded of “outside” concerns.

 What is a “Buddy Mass”?